 - go to Window > Preferences > MicroEJ > Virtual Devices

 - click on Import...

 - the Virtual Device can be provided as a folder or as a .vde file, select the adequate format and the Virtual Device resource

-- check the License checkbox to accept it
+- · check the License checkbox to accept it

 - click on Finish

-😜 Import Virtual De × - Import Virtual Devices Select a directory/file to search for available Virtual Devices.
-Select directory: Select file: C:\Users\tdelhomenie\.mi croej\worksp aces\SandboxedA .pp Browse Browse Target: Name I MyKernel Version 0.1.0-RC2 Select PREAMBLE THIS SOFTWARE LIG Any installation of I THE LICENSEE, AS A 1 DEFINITIONS LICENSE AGREEMENT CENSE AGREEMENT (THE " MicroEJ Studio, where these A USER OF MICROEJ STUDIO e terms have O, WILL BE B been stated or refe OUND TO THIS AG erred GREEN to, any cli IENT, BY - ickw THE > ?
+😜 Import Virtual De evices \times Import Virtual Devices Select a directory/file to search for available Virtual Devices.
+Select directory: Select file: C:\Users\tdelhomenie\.mi croej\worksp aces\SandboxedA pp Brows Target: Name I MyKernel Version 0.1.0-RC2 Select PREAMBLE THIS SOFTWARE LIC Any installation of I LICENSE AGREEMENT CENSE AGREEMENT (THE " MicroEJ Studio, where these A USER OF MICROEJ STUDIO e terms have been stated or refe erred t o, any cli ickw 1 DEFINITIONS ot the above terms and con- ditions and I want to install the copyr ighted So > ¥ ?
 Finish Cance el